7 Steps to Break Free Live Your Best Life & Change the World

 What Do You Call Someone Who is Not Embracing Their Special Gifts and Abilities?

 Depending on who you are, your feelings about these people are different from others.
 What Do You Call Someone Who is Not Embracing Their Special Gifts and Abilities?
-There are many labels we put onto people who are not in the process of achieving their full potential or sharing their God-given gifts and abilities.
+There are many labels we put on people who are not in the process of achieving their full potential or sharing their God-given gifts and abilities.

 What Do You Call Someone Who is Not Embracing Their Special Gifts and Abilities

-If you are a mover and shaker, you might look at them judgmentally, you might call them “losers.”
+If you are a mover and shaker, you might look at them judgmentally; you might call them “losers.”
 The list of names is coming up, but more important than what we call them, the biggest question of all is “Why?”
 Why would anyone let their life just fly by, only to look back at your life with a laundry list of regrets?
 Regrets for not embracing their special gifts and abilities.

 Regrets for not living a better life, your best life, and make the world a better place.

 If you are the proactive type of person who is dedicated to achieve your highest and best, you run the affairs of your life differently.
-You are more likely to take the hard road to get what you want rather than take the easy road to “good enough,” or “OK,” and it is not easy.
+You are more likely to take the hard road to get what you want rather than take the easy road to “good enough” or “OK,” it is not easy.

-This creates a proactive dreamer on the path to achieving his or her highest and best, who is diligently committed, pressing through the challenges and overcoming the obstacles that stand between where they are and where they want to be, while others are watch from the outside and make fun of them for even thinking that they could aspire to anything greater than their normal lot in life.
+This creates a proactive dreamer on the path to achieving his or her highest and best, who is diligently committed, pressing through the challenges and overcoming the obstacles that stand between where they are and where they want to be, while others are watching from the outside and make fun of them for even thinking that they could aspire to anything greater than their normal lot in life.

 That is, of course, until they are successful in their transformation.
-All of a sudden, you are the respected expert in your field, and those people who made fun of you, are telling all their friends that they know you, and you are one of their closest and most trusted friends, and might even tell people how they were so supportive of you, helping you to achieve your dream come true.
+All of a sudden, you are the respected expert in your field, and those people who made fun of you are telling all their friends that they know you, and you are one of their closest and most trusted friends, and might even tell people how they were so supportive of you, helping you to achieve your dream come true.

 This is the nature of people, and it’s no surprise that these committed high-achievers might harbor some bitterness toward those naysayers who disrespected them as they persevered to make it from where they were to where they are today.

 They are likely to engage in a bit of name-calling.
-I mean, they have sacrificed all to get to where they are, and when they look around at people they care about who are more likely as for a handout than how they could go through the same metamorphosis for themselves because it seems like it is impossible or too much work.
+I mean, they have sacrificed all to get to where they are, and when they look around at people they care about who are more likely to ask for a handout than how they could go through the same metamorphosis for themselves because it seems like it is impossible or too much work.
 When these people had those same inhibitions and fears, but they remained steadfast in their commitment to themselves no matter what.
 They didn’t let anything stop them.
-And the way they think about others who think they can’t do it or refuse to do so, has a bit of resentment associated with it.
+And the way they think about others who think they can’t do it or refuse to do so has a bit of resentment associated with it.

 If you ask them,